Julie Piers

-Julie Larsen Piers (born September 16, 1962) is an American professional golfer who played on the LPGA Tour.
+Julie Larsen Piers (born September 16, 1962) is an American professional golfer.
+She played on the LPGA Tour.
 She played under both her maiden name, Julie Larsen, and her married name, Julie Piers (since 1995).

+Career

-Larsen played on the Futures Tour and Ladies European Tour before joining the LPGA Tour in 1992.
+Larsen played on the Futures Tour and Ladies European Tour.
+In 1992, she joined the LPGA Tour.
 She won once on the LPGA Tour in 1995.

 The best finish for Piers in major championship came at the 1996 LPGA Championship.
-A sudden death playoff between Piers and Laura Davies was narrowly averted when Davies sank an eight-foot par putt on the last hole of the tournament.
+A sudden-death playoff between Piers and Laura Davies was narrowly averted when Davies sank an eight-foot par putt on the last hole of the tournament.
 Piers finished in solo second place.